Rule 4123-3-09 | Procedures in the processing of applications for benefits.

 (f) The employer shall make arrangements for such examination within fifteen days from the date of receipt of the order of approval.
 The examination shall be performed not later than within thirty days from the date of the receipt of approval.

 (6) Procedure for obtaining the deposition of an examining physician.
 Authority to allow depositions is within the exclusive jurisdiction of the industrial commission.
-Any such request, if filed with the bureau, shall be referred, forthwith, to the industrial commission for further consideration.
+Any such request, if filed with the bureau, will be referred to the industrial commission for further consideration.

 (D) Hearings and orders.

-(1) Unless required by law or by the circumstances of the claim, the claim shall be adjudicated without a formal hearing.
+(1) Unless required by law or by the circumstances of the claim, the claim will be adjudicated without a formal hearing.

 (3) The administrator or his or her designee may appear at such hearings to represent the interest of the state insurance fund and/or the surplus fund.

-(4) The bureau shall make payment on orders of the commission, and district or staff hearing officers in accordance with law and rules of the bureau and the industrial commission.
+(4) The bureau will make payment on orders of the commission, and district or staff hearing officers in accordance with law and rules of the bureau and the industrial commission.

-(5) If the administrator or his or her designee is of the opinion that an emergency exists which requires an immediate hearing of a claim, he or she may request an emergency hearing.
+(5) If the administrator or their designee is of the opinion that an emergency exists which requires an immediate hearing of a claim, they may request an emergency hearing, in accordance with rule 4121-3-30 of the Administrative Code.
 "Emergency," as used herein, means a sudden, generally unexpected occurrence or set of circumstances demanding immediate action.
-Such request shall be made in accordance with the rule of the industrial commission on emergency hearings as defined in rule 4121-3-30 of the Administrative Code.

-The evidence shall be made a part of the claim file to be considered by the bureau when the determination is made on the issue pending before the bureau.
+The evidence will be made a part of the claim file to be considered by the bureau when the determination is made on the issue pending before the bureau.